AshuNimbalkar-02/AgniX---BFB/README.md

     - **Geospatial Prioritization**: Neural-like weighting for Maharashtra districts.
     - **Weather API Integration**: Real-time inference using direct inputs from the Open-Meteo API.

----

-## 📜 License
-This project is developed for the **BFB Hackathon / Agri-Tech Innovation**.

-Created with ❤️ for the Farmers of India.